Asual

 Sets the title of the HTML document.

-$.address.tracker() Returns: String
+$.address.tracker() Returns: String or Function

 Provides the currently set page view tracking function.